andreox/rubino/README.md

 Rubino
 ======

-some gay exercises written in Ruby , just for fun.
+some exercises written in Ruby , just for fun.